 Here’s what the show seems to have made up.

 Johnnie Cochran (Courtney B. Vance) really did tell Chris Darden (Sterling K. Brown) to make the white prosecutors handle Det.
 Mark Fuhrman.
-But Darden says it happened in court, not in Simpson's backyard.
-It's a small detail that doesn't hurt the show's credibility at all.
+But Darden says it happened in court, not in Simpson’s backyard.

 Remember when a juror says white people prefer Target and black people prefer Ross?
 We found nothing to indicate it happened, in the court record or the book on which the series is based.

 That moment when Darden says he should be held in contempt and Clark offers to take off her watch and jewelry to go to jail?
 It all happened, but not during a Feb.
 23, 1995 hearing on the Fuhrman tapes, as portrayed on the show.
 Judge Lance Ito’s ruling on the tapes didn’t come until Aug.
 31, 1995.
 Also, that exchange didn’t come during the Furhman argument, but rather at a totally different time.